 Right before the dive, you lay still on the water’s surface.
 What are you doing at that moment?
 Do you practice some form of breathing technique that allows your body to take on more oxygen?

 William Trubridge: It’s not about taking on more oxygen.
-That’s an essential concept that I was trying to clear up in interviews before because people think that we’re like oxygenating ourselves.
+That’s an essential concept that I was trying to clear up in interviews before because people think that we’re oxygenating ourselves.
 And that’s not the case.
 As you are now, your blood is fully oxygenated.
 You cannot fit more oxygen into your blood with any particular breathing technique.
 And when we’re preparing before the dive, the focus is actually on not breathing too much.
 Because if you inhale too much, then you lower your carbon dioxide level.
 And you need some of that gas to trigger the mammalian dive reflex that helps you conserve oxygen.
-So in the preparation, it’s only about relaxation and making sure that you don’t over breathe.
+So in the preparation, it’s only about relaxation and making sure that you don’t over-breathe.

 How would you describe your mental state before the dive, laying on the water’s surface?